 - Don't miss all of our helpful hints, substitution ideas, cooking tips, and other delicious recipes that can be found in our post.
 Check it out!

-- 1 recipe makes approximately 1/2 cup rub.
+- 1 recipe makes approximately 1 cup dry rub.

 - VARIATIONS: Adjust any herb or seasoning to your taste.
 Make it spicy by adding red pepper flakes or cayenne pepper.
-Give it a sweet flavor by adding the brown sugar or sugar.
+Brown sugar can be omitted.

 - TOP TIPS: For best flavor use the freshest dried herbs.
-Adding a little sugar or brown sugar to your rub would be great when cooking pork steaks or chops!
 The sugar creates a nice crust and helps to seal in the moisture.

 - HOW TO USE: Use on any cut of pork.
-Try it on Cast Iron Pork Chops or Baby Back Ribs.
-Can also be used on chicken.
+Use it as a dry rub for pork chops in a skillet or Baby Back Ribs.
+It can also be used on chicken.

 Nutrition